NRCarver/HTML-CSS-Project1/docs/README.md

 Given that I have such a large age range as my target audience, I chose to keep the colour scheme quite simple so that it should appeal to all.

+Based off all of this my user stories are:

+1. As a new visitor, I want to browse all the information available to see.

+2. As a new user, I am looking for a specific life hack to improve a specific problem.

+3. As a new user, I want to know what life hacks are.

+4. As a repeat visitor, I want to see what content is new.

+5. As a repeat visitor, I want to submit a hack I have.

 Scope

 With my business goals and desired users defined I decided what I wanted to include in my project now, and what would have to wait till a later release.
 The features I wanted to make now were: